-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock KOP The New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer

-Non-accelerated filer

-Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Common Stock, par value \$0.01 per share, outstanding at April 29, 2022 amounted to 21,143,087 shares.
+Trading Symbol(s)

+Common Stock KOP The New York Stock Exchange (or for such shorter period that the regist iled by Section 13 or 15(d) of the Securities Exchange trant was required to file such reports), and (2) has been ractive Data File required to be submitted pursuant to is (or for such shorter period that the registrant was See the definitions of "large accelerated f ated filer, a non-accelerated filer, a smaller reporting filer," "accelerated filer," "smaller reporting company," Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer ☐ Smaller reporting ng company \square Emerging growth company \square f an emerging growth company, indicate by o with any new or revised financial accounting 3 not to use the extended transition period for complying he Exchange Act. \Box ndicate by check mark whether the registran t is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes Common Stock, par value \$0.01 per share, o outstanding at July 29, 2022 amounted to 20,897,074 shares.

-PART I-FINANCIAL INFORMATION
+PART I-FINANCIAL INFORMATION ITEM 1.

-ITEM 1.
 FINANCIAL STATEMENTS